ElektraInitiative/libelektra/doc/decisions/high_level_api.md

 keyhAdd (KeyHierarchy * kh, Key * key);

+// TODO, add rest of API

 ### todos ###

 What is not so nice:

 - error handling can be forgotten
-- merging? (maybe dynamically loaded?)
+- merging on conflicts? (maybe libelektra-tools dynamically loaded?)
 - warning/error handling?

 ## Argument ##